 The Richard L. Spader award (originally known as the Richard L. Spader Belt Buckle Award) is sponsored in memory of former American Angus Association Executive Vice President, Richard L. Spader.
 This award is given to the winner of the Senior Extemporaneous Speaking division at the National Junior Angus Show awards program.

 The NJAA and the Junior Activities Department co-sponsor the Extemporaneous Speaking Contest, which is fast becoming one of the most competitive contests of the event.
 Each participant receives a topic and reference information 30 minutes prior to his or her scheduled speaking time.
 Following preparation, the contestant must present a 2- to 6-minute speech.
 The winner of the senior division receives a custom engraved Artisan belt buckle from the American Angus Auxiliary in the name of Richard L. Spader.

-Cooper Sadowsky, Eagleville, MO, was the winner in the senior division of extemporaneous speaking at the 2016 National Junior Angus Show.
-Pictured presenting the award is Sheri Spader, left.
+Sydni Lienemann, Princeton, NE, was the winner in the senior division of extemporaneous speaking at the 2017 National Junior Angus Show.
+Pictured presenting the award is Sheri Spader, left and Brett Spader, right.

 The highest and most coveted honor of the Cook-Off, the Black Kettle Award, is presented to the highest scoring team among all meat and age divisions.
 The award was established in memory of Paul St. Blanc, a supporter and long-time friend of the Cook-Off.